+Issue 3: Eliminate gun laws.
+Whether it is Columbine, Virginia Tech, New Town or 9/11, we have our most horrendous murders in gun free zones.
+We have few or no murders at our nation's many gun shows.
+It’s simple math: Zero guns equals many murders.
+Many guns equals near zero murders.
+Americans have the right to protect themselves from any threat, not just in their homes, but also on the streets.
+You don’t need a religion permit to practice religion.
+You don’t need a speech permit to speak.
+You should not be required to have a gun permit to hold and bear arms.
+The criminals don’t have gun permits, yet they carry guns.
 Gun control supporters, you are puppets for the ruling class.
 The ruling class, A.K.A. the 1% control the most powerful politicians in the world.
 They profit from war, and keep us at war.
 They keep themselves surrounded with high powered guns because they know guns save lives.
 They want that safety for themselves.
 They support the drug war for corrupt profiteering and oppression of the masses.
 Absolute power corrupts absolutely, and that is their quest.
 They use the media to misinform and scare you.
 They want you to support gun control.
 They want more power over you.
 Thousands of unarmed people at Occupy Wall Street, and the government sprayed them in the face with tear gas.
 That's power to the state.
 A handful of armed people at the Bundy Ranch, and the government backed down.
 That's power to the people.
 What law could have stopped the attack on Paris?
 There is none.
 Most of our gun violence is a result of the war on drugs, a product of the 1%.
 You live on a dangers planet.
 If danger finds you, you may have to fight for your life.
 Guns save lives.
 You better hope you have one to save your life, or another's life.
 The media is trying, and with some people succeeding, to brainwash you into having an irrational fear of guns.
 Guns are not as dangerous as the media propagates.
 Heed Benjamin Franklin's warning about giving up liberty for security.
 You are giving up your liberty to protect yourself.
 Support gun rights for the people, not gun control for the ruling class.

 Issue 4: Gays in the Military.
 Would George Washington allow a gay to serve in the Continental Army?
 He did!
 Friedrich Wilhelm Augustin Ludolf Gerhard (Frederick William Augustus Henry Ferdinand) von Steuben also referred to as the Baron von Steuben was a Prussian aristocrat and military officer.
 Steuben's Prussian army career ended in scandal when he was alleged to be gay.
 No other European army would take him.
 He came to America and joined the Continental Army.
 He served as inspector general and Major general of the Continental Army during the American Revolutionary War.
 He is credited with teaching the Continental Army the essentials of military drill and discipline.
 He wrote the Revolutionary War Drill Manual, the book that became the standard United States drill manual until the War of 1812.
 He served as General George Washington's chief of staff in the final years of the war.
 If gays in the military is OK with George Washington, it's OK with me.
 Don't ask, don't tell; is an oppression of freedom of speech.